gvwilson/sensibleadventures/cloudherd/cloudherd.md

 to steer clear of on training flights, and the forest's wrath would be as merciless as a winter storm.

-Grappa Gas clapped his hands twice, but didn't wait for Indy to call on him.
+Aft elbowed his way to the front of the small crowd and clapped his hands twice.
-"Are they smugglers?" he asked loudly.
+"Are they smugglers?" he asked loudly without waiting for Indy to call on him.

 Noxy saw rather than heard her mother's exasperated sigh.
 "Not that the Gifted has said, no."

 "Then why in the saints' names were they trying to get through the pass this time of year?
 It'll be another month at least before the high trails clear."
-He crossed his wiry.
+He crossed his muscular arms.
 "Doesn't seem like something honest folk would do, is all I'm saying."

-"My companions are not 'honest folk'," the tiger said loudly.
+"My companions are not honest folk," the tiger sniffed.
 "They are soldiers."

 The crowd murmured again.
-"Oh, now that's weeping marvelous," Grappa Gas said sarcastically.
-"Mind telling us whose side you're on?"
+"Well now, that's a different story," Aft said, his tone thawing ever so slightly.
+"Were you hunting rebels?"

 At that, the tiger finally deigned to look at him.
-"We have the privilege of serving the Learned Shudarga."
+"Hardly.
+It is our privilege to follow the Learned Shudarga."

 That brought gasps instead of murmurs.
 As a brilliant young scholar, Shudarga had written pamphlet after pamphlet arguing that Gandan's laws should be free